AmehFelix/602nextApp/README.md

 Utilizing GitFlow Branching convention

-Utilizing Vercel to check if a branch is builds successfully before merge
+Utilizing Vercel to check if a branch builds successfully before merge